a1796552/rogainetool/README.md

 ## Getting Started
 It is recommended to navigate to the RogaineTool subfolder and use the makefile to compile and run:

 cd RogaineTool
 make

 ### Dependencies
 OpenCV is required for the map interaction.
-Use the following line to install: sudo apt install libopencv-dev
+Use the following line to install:

-### Installing

-...
+sudo apt install libopencv-dev

 ### Input Files